tapis-project/documentation/source/technical/workflows/tasks.rst

         .. note::

-          This file will be deleted at the end of the pipeline run.
-If this file needs to be persisted, the pipeline must have an archive selected.
+          All files will be deleted at the end of the pipeline run.
+If files needs to be persisted, the pipeline must have an archive selected.

         .. code-block:: json